Ronnie Abrams: Notable cases

-In April 2018, Judge Abrams presided over the trial of an ex-U.S. Army Sergeant and two other men who were convicted of participating in a murder for hire of a woman in the Philippines.
+In April 2018, Abrams presided over the trial of an ex-U.S. Army Sergeant and two other men who were convicted of participating in a murder for hire of a woman in the Philippines.
 The primary cooperating witness was Paul Le Roux, a notorious crime lord who testified about the covert world of mercenary work as well as selling missile technology to Iran and smuggling weapons to rebels and warlords.

-In June 2018, Judge Abrams presided over a trial of individuals charged with helping run a scheme, masterminded by serial fraudster Jason Galanis, to defraud a Native American tribe and multiple pension funds through the issuance of $60 million worth of tribal bonds.
+In June 2018, Abrams presided over a trial of individuals charged with helping run a scheme, masterminded by serial fraudster Jason Galanis, to defraud a Native American tribe and multiple pension funds through the issuance of $60 million worth of tribal bonds.
 The judge ordered a new trial for one of the men convicted, Devon Archer, concluding that it was not clear that Archer knew that the bond issue was fraudulent, or that he received any personal benefit from it.
 Abrams said she was thus “left with an unwavering concern that Archer is innocent of the crimes charged.”
 Archer's conviction was reinstated by the Court of Appeals for the Second Circuit, which clarified the standard for when a district court may grant a new trial, holding that it may not do so "based on the weight of the evidence alone unless the evidence preponderates heavily against the verdict to such an extent that it would be 'manifest injustice' to let the verdict stand."
-Archer was business partners with Hunter Biden, although Biden was not implicated in the scheme.
-A lawyer for Hunter Biden has said that he cut ties with those involved when he learned of the conduct alleged.
+Archer and Hunter Biden were business partners, although Biden was not implicated in the scheme.
+A lawyer for Hunter Biden said that he cut ties with those involved when he learned of the conduct alleged.
+Archer was pardoned by President Trump on March 25, 2025.

-In July 2018, Judge Abrams presided over the trial in an action brought by Enrichetta Ravina, a former finance professor at Columbia University's Business School against Columbia and a more senior tenured professor, Geert Bekaert, for sex discrimination and retaliation.
+In July 2018, Abrams presided over the trial in an action brought by Enrichetta Ravina, a former finance professor at Columbia University's Business School against Columbia and a more senior tenured professor, Geert Bekaert, for sex discrimination and retaliation.
 The jury found that Ravina had not been sexually harassed but that she had been retaliated against by Bekaert, who wrote at least 30 emails calling Ravina "evil" and "crazy," including to a number of industry players at the Federal Reserve Bank, top-tier universities and economic journals.

+In May 2024, Abrams presided over the trial of Dr. Darius Paduch, a urologist specializing in male infertility and reproductive health at two prominent New York medical institutions who was convicted of sexually abusing multiple patients, including minors.
+According to a lawyer suing Paduch civilly, a total of 310 victims have come forward with allegations and lawsuits against Paduch, breaking the record of the most male victims abused by a single predator.
+On November 20, 2024, Abrams sentenced Paduch to life in prison, saying that “the damage that Dr. Paduch has done through his abuse and gaslighting is irreparable,” and that "he will always pose a danger to the community.”